 One thing is for sure, you can’t go to Peru for a few days; you need at least 10 days in Peru to be able to experience the magic of South America, and hence this Peru 10-day Itinerary.
 It will blow your mind just how much you will get to see and enjoy.

 To start things off, you need to know that Peru is safe, well developed and has every type of terrain there is.
 You should be ready to soak up the Peruvian culture, enjoy the delicious cuisine and meet some of the friendliest people on Earth.
+While planning your trip, check out some of these amazing things to do in Peru beyond Machu Picchu.

 Interested in Hiking?
 Check out hiking till Laguna 69.